-Previously we have clarified that the concept of “Tree of Life” (as well as any other type of axis mundi) is a metaphoric image that refers to the placenta.
-Starting from this premise is easy to understand how the “beverage of immortality” that, in various mythologies, is obtained from the aforementioned tree is nothing but the liquid nourishment (a real “liquid of life”) that from the placenta reaches the fetus by means of the umbilical cord: let’s see some examples.
+Previously we have clarified that the concept of “Tree of Life”, understood as axis mundi (“world axis”), consists in a symbolic image that refers to the function carried out by the placenta as cornerstone from which originates life understood in a higher sense: starting from this premise it is easy to understand how the drink of immortality, that in the mythologies is obtained from the aforementioned tree, is nothing but the liquid nourishment that from the placenta reaches the fetus by means of the umbilical cord.

-In the Greek mythology the Ambrosia and the Nectar are both foods that enable the gods to be immortals and perennially young: many have suggested that these mythical foods may be identified with honey or mead (i.e. fermented honey), since the ancient sources define honey as the first and primordial nourishment of the gods, while mead was known in antiquity as the beverage of the gods.
-In my opinion this connection makes sense, even more so when we know that the child who went inside the burial mound (thus becoming a fetus inside the womb of the earth), in order to accomplish the rebirth/reincarnation ritual, carried with him some honey to appease the sorceress/priestess (primordially the she-bear) inside the grave, and he himself had to eat some of that honey: the (symbolical) nourishment of the fetus inside the womb…
+In the Greek mythology the ambrosia and nectar are both foods that enable the gods to be immortals and perennially young: many have suggested that these mythical foods may be identified with honey (it is not a coincidence the fact that Saint Ambrose has assumed the role of patron saint of bees and beekepers) and mead (a drink that in the Norse mythology was obtained, significantly, by the mixture of honey and blood), i.e. fermented honey (our ancestors compared the fermentation process to the spiritual transformation that occured during initiatory rituals: in both cases a maturation phenomenon was accomplished inside a closed and dark space), since ancient sources decribe honey as the first and primordial nourishment of the gods, while mead was known in antiquity as the drink of the gods.
+This relation makes sense, even more so when we know that in prehistoric times the child that went inside the cave or burial mound in order to accomplish the rebirth ritual, thus becoming a fetus inside the womb of the earth, carried with him some honey to appease the sorceress or priestess inside the grave, primordially the she-bear, and he himself had to feed with that honey: the symbolical nourishment of the fetus inside the womb.

-To reinforce what I have just affirmed we can refer to the Norse mythology, where the dew that covers the leaves of the yew Yggdrasill (yes, some ancient sources use the term barr [“needle-shaped leaf”] in relation to its leaves, furthermore the yew is the tree that more than any other can symbolize the placenta, because in it grow red berries that recall the placenta’s red bubbles full of nutritious blood), in poetic language called “mead tree”, has the taste of honey and is compared to mead.
-Bees feed themselves with Yggdrasill’s leaves and, as suggested in a previous article, the child who faced the initiatory ritual was symbolically seen as a bee.
+To reinforce what I have just decribed we can refer to the Norse mythology, where the dew that covers the leaves of the yew Yggdrasill (yes, some ancient sources use the term barr [“needle-shaped leaf”] in relation to its leaves, furthermore the yew is the tree that more than any other can symbolize the placenta, because in it grow red berries that recall the placenta’s red bubbles full of nutritious blood) – in poetic language called “mead tree” – has the taste of honey and is compared to mead: the bees feed on it and, as suggested previously, the child who faced the initiatory ritual was symbolically seen as a bee.

 The leaves and berries of the yew:

-In the Völsunga Saga is told that in the hall of Völsung’s house there was a big apple tree (the apples hide the same symbolism described above in relation to the red berries of the yew, they are the source of the “beverage of immortality”), whose branches protruded from the roof: this tree was called Barnstokkr (“children’s trunk”, i.e. the placenta).
+In the Völsunga Saga is told that in the hall of Völsung’s house there was a big apple tree (the apples conceal the same symbolism described above in relation to the red berries of the yew, they are the essence of the drink of immortality) whose branches protruded from the roof: this tree was called Barnstokkr (“children’s trunk”, i.e. the placenta).

 Barnstokkr and an apple tree:

-I conclude my dissertation with the Grail (or Holy Grail if you prefer), traditionally known as a cup/chalice whose content has vivifying and healing virtues: are you thinking what I am thinking?
-The cup/chalice and the tree have a very similar shape and, taking into consideration the virtues of the Grail, we can assume that this important object of the Arthurian cycle symbolizes the placenta and its life-giving liquid nourishment.
+I conclude with the Grail, traditionally known as a cup or chalice whose content has vivifying and healing virtues: the cup or chalice and the tree have a very similar shape and, taking into consideration the virtues of the Grail, we can assume that this important object of the Arthurian cycle symbolizes the placenta and its life-giving liquid nourishment.

-Now you will be able to see with different eyes the Christian rite of the Eucharist, during which a mass of crazy fanatics drinks Christ’s blood from a chalice full of wine…
+Now you will also be able to see with different eyes the Christian rite of the Eucharist, during which a mass of crazy fanatics drinks the blood of Christ from a chalice full of wine.

 <<What the fuck I’m doing?!>>: